Who are the Institutional Holders in SunPower Corporation (SPWR)?

 The top institutional shareholder in the company is Vanguard Group, Inc. (The) with over 9.67 million shares valued at $248.0 million.
 The investor’s holdings represent 5.67% of the SPWR Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Wellington Management Group, LLP with 6.71 million shares valued at $171.98 million to account for 3.93% of the shares outstanding.
 The other top investors are Invesco Ltd. which holds 6.28 million shares representing 3.68% and valued at over $160.99 million, while Blackrock Inc. holds 3.22% of the shares totaling 5.5 million with a market value of $140.95 million.

-SunPower Corporation (NASDAQ: SPWR) is 24.26% higher on its value in year-to-date trading and has touched a low of $2.96 and a high of $57.52 in the current 52-week trading range.
+SunPower Corporation (NASDAQ: SPWR) is 19.70% higher on its value in year-to-date trading and has touched a low of $2.96 and a high of $57.52 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The SPWR stock was last observed hovering at around $30.67 in the last trading session, with the day’s gains setting it 1.19% off its average median price target of $32.50 for the next 12 months.
-It is also 34.98% off the consensus price target high of $49.00 offered by 16 analysts, but current levels are -145.08% lower than the price target low of $13.00 for the same period.
+The SPWR stock was last observed hovering at around $32.15 in the last trading session, with the day’s loss setting it -1.46% off its average median price target of $31.50 for the next 12 months.
+It is also 37.37% off the consensus price target high of $49.00 offered by 16 analysts, but current levels are -136.08% lower than the price target low of $13.00 for the same period.

 SunPower Corporation (SPWR) Analyst Forecasts